Videos

 Is it ok to apply my ORAFOL vinyl directly to pre-primed MDO boards?

 This would not be a good idea.
 The surfaces to which your ORAFOL vinyl films will be applied must be smooth, non-porous and thoroughly clean from dust, grease, or any contamination.
 Primer and flat paints are too porous of a coating and would collect dirt and moisture resulting in poor adhesion between the adhesive vinyl and the substrate.
-A smooth, properly cured, glossy exterior rated enamel coating would be ideal for vinyl application.
+A smooth, properly cured, exterior rated semi-gloss finish would be ideal for vinyl application.

 Can ORACAL® 751 High Performance Cast be applied to flexible substrates such as awnings?